What is “Dividend Cover”?

 - The metric is calculated as net income divided by dividends

 When a company calculates its dividend coverage for ordinary share capital, it deducts dividends paid on preference shares from the net profit earned during the period to calculate the earnings attributable to ordinary shareholders.

-= (Profit after tax – dividend paid on preference shares) / dividend paid to ordinary shareholders
+Dividend Cover Ratio = (Profit after tax – Dividend paid on preference shares) / Dividend paid to ordinary shareholders

 The dividend cover ratio helps investors to gauge the level of risk associated with the receipt of dividends on their investment.
 A company that has a low dividend cover will struggle to sustain the present level of dividends if the company’s profits decrease.